-The urban heat island (UHI) was well simulated by RAMS TEB around the Mumbai region.
-Figure 8 shows the 10 m air temperature change which occurred when using the explicit urban representation.
-The urban region had a significant UHI both in the daytime and the night.
-During the monsoon season, generally the cloud cover over west coast of India is high.
-This feature was well simulated by the model and the simulated cloud cover over coastal land region on the west of India is mostly close to 100% (not shown).
+Fig. 8.
+Continued.

+the west of India is close to 100% (not shown).
 This caused the incident solar radiation near the surface to be quite low.
-The low-level wind during the period was controlled by the south Asian monsoon and the strong southwest wind feature, therefore, air temperatures increased above the urban region and above downwind and northeast of Mumbai city.
-Figure 8a-d show air temperature changes at 0Z, 6Z, 12Z and 18Z for the two runs.
+The low-level wind during the period was controlled by the south Asian monsoon and the strong southwest wind feature, therefore, air temperatures increased above the urban region and above downwind and northeast of Mumbai city, a similar feature is reported over Atlanta by Bornstein and Lin (2000).
+Figure 8a-d show air temperature changes at 0Z, 6Z, 12Z, and 18Z for the two runs.
 The corresponding diurnal time series over an urban, rural, and offshore locale is displayed in Fig. 8e.
 Throughout the day, the warming zone extended from the city center to the northeast direction of the city with a 1-2 K higher temperatures than in the surroundings.
-The size of this region, which experienced a significant warming due to UHI, is about 50×50 km with an extended area in the northeast downwind direction.
+The size of this region, which experienced a significant warming due to UHI, is about $50 \times 50$ km with an extended area in the northeast downwind direction.
 Comparing different times within one day, the UHI was apparent for most of the day except the afternoon when heavy precipitation occurred and cloud cover was at its highest.
 In the upwind direction from urban region, there was a cooling from 0.5-1 K just over the Mumbai coastal region.
 This cooling was probably because of the rainfall over the region and the general associated circulation.

 The simulation clearly showed that the UHI was generally more significant downwind of the city from 73 E-73.5 E. Vertically, the higher air temperature was typically noted up to a height of 400 m above the surface (Fig. 9).
-The warming effect decreases with height: at 100 m TEB results were 1 K warmer; this difference decreased to nearly
+The warming effect decreases with height: at 100 m TEB results were 1 K warmer; this difference decreased to nearly 0.5 K at 200 m, and then the warming effect essentially disappeared.
+The UHI effect was distributed downwind direction of Mumbai city, especially in the 73° E to 73.5° E region.